E-Safety encompasses Internet technologies and electronic communications such as mobile phones as well as collaboration tools and personal publishing.

 MANAGING ICT SYSTEMS AND ACCESS

 - Role Models will be responsible for ensuring that access to its ICT systems is as safe and secure as reasonably possible.
-To this effect all staff is required to use strong authentication processes, which will be updated regularly.

 - Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in our courses is allowed.

 - Prior to deploying any new technologies within the company, staff will have appropriate awareness training regarding safe usage and any associated risks.

 Thought needs to be given whenever images, video and sound, including the use of course-generated assets and those found on the internet, are used in our courses or promotional materials.
 In order to ensure compliance with GDPR regulations and to respect privacy, we need to be careful when sharing these images, videos and sounds online.

 Written permission from parents or carers will be obtained for the following locations before photographs of pupils are published.
 Parents and carers may withdraw permission, in writing, at any time.

 - In the prospectus and other printed promotional material